mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 }
 ```

-We're importing the structs and attributes we need from the `worker` package and
+We're importing the structs and attributes we need from the `worker` crate and
-define a main function that responds to `fetch` events (i.e. incoming requests).
+define a `main` function that responds to `fetch` events (i.e. incoming
-Inside of that function, we use the `Router` provided by the `worker` package to
+requests).
+Inside of that function, we use the `Router` provided by the `worker`
-handle requests based on the path and method – in this case we're only
+package to handle requests based on the path and method – in this case we're
-interested in `POST` requests to `/send`.
+only interested in `POST` requests to the `/send` path.

 Since we'll get the message details like the sender's name, email address and
-the message text in the request body in JSON, we need to parse that into a
+the message text in the request body as JSON, we need to convert that JSON
-struct.
-We can use the [`serde` crate](https://crates.io/crates/serde) for that:
+string into something we can work with.
+We can use the
+[`serde` crate](https://crates.io/crates/serde) to deserialize the string into a
+struct:

 ```rust
 use serde::Deserialize;